 The Anoka County Radio Shop is responsible for the statewide 800MHz Public Safety Radio System.
 This includes monitoring and maintaining Anoka County’s infrastructure to the over 3300 public safety radios, which ensures reliable communication to and from the county's 911 Dispatch Center and the public safety departments in the county.

-Anoka County Emergency Communications Center - 911 has a staff of 55 full-time employees, which includes the Director, Coordinator, Office Manager, 8 Dispatch Supervisors, and 44 Dispatchers.
+Anoka County Emergency Communications Center - 911 has a staff of 58 full-time employees, which includes the Director, Coordinator, CAD and Technical Coordinator, Office Manager, 8 Dispatch Supervisors, and 46 Dispatchers.
 The Anoka County Radio Shop has a staff of 4 full-time employees, which includes the Radio Systems Coordinator, Senior Radio Technician and 2 Radio Technicians.

 The day-to-day operations of ACECC is not just overseen by the Director, Coordinator and Anoka County Board, but is also guided by the Joint Law Enforcement Council and the Fire Protection Council that meet either monthly or bi-monthly.